 Row 1 reveals a pattern that has been previously established: irrespective of the income measure, inequality is more pronounced on an annual basis.
-This is the natural result of compensating variation across life-cycle periods, generating mobility and attenuating inequality from a life-cycle perspective.36 Table 4 also shows that the tax-benefit system reduces inequality substantially, and more so for annual income.
-For example, the tax-benefit system reduces the Gini coefficient by 9pp and 6pp, respectively, for annual and lifetime income.
-That the redistributive effect of the tax-benefit system is larger from an annual than from a lifetime perspective is not surprising: part of the taxes levied simply finance benefits to compensate individuals for transitory variation in income, thus effectively representing transfers across life-cycle periods.37 What is more surprising is that the tax-benefit system is still very significantly redistributive from a lifetime perspective.38
+This is the natural result of compensating variation across life-cycle periods, generating mobility and attenuating inequality from a life-cycle perspective.
+Table 4 also shows that the tax and benefits system reduces inequality substantially, and more so for annual income.
+For example, the tax and benefits system reduces the Gini coefficient by 9pp and 6pp, respectively, for annual and lifetime income.
+That the redistributive effect of the tax and benefits system is larger from an annual than from a lifetime perspective is not surprising: part of the taxes levied simply finance benefits to compensate individuals for transitory variation in income, thus effectively representing transfers across life-cycle periods.
+What is more surprising is that the tax and benefits system is still very significantly redistributive from a lifetime perspective.